Canon 6D vs Nikon D3X

 It is notable that the 6D offers wifi support, while the D3X does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 6D and the D3X have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the D3X does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 6D vs Nikon D3X